Requests for Additional Documents and Interrogatories In Divorce and Paternity Cases

 By Orlando Divorce Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-Request for Production (RFP)
+Request for Production of Documents

 If the requested document exists, but you do not have “possession, custody, or control”, you are not obligated to produce it.
-Examples of this include your spouse keeping the tax returns with him or her, and your bank not being able to produce statements before a certain date.
+Examples of this include your spouse keeping the tax returns with him or her, or your bank not being able to produce statements before a certain date.

 But if the sought-after document never existed because it just doesn’t apply to you, you can simply respond with “none”.

 Interrogatories are written questions that must be answered within the same time frames as the Request For Production.
-Just as with the RFP, the other side may inquire about anything that tends to prove or disprove a material fact.
+Just as with the Request for Production, the other side may inquire about anything that tends to prove or disprove a material fact.
 Responding to interrogatories requires more skill and finesse, though.
 I usually refine the original responses that my clients write (without altering the truth of their statement) before I file them.

 How We Can Help You

-To find more information on Family Law topics, please go to
+To find more information on Family Law topics, please go to the Articles section.